-The holiday season is fast approaching, and all of us want nothing more than to be with our loved ones.
-However, please remember that we are still in the middle of the COVID-19 pandemic.
-Case numbers continue to climb with people still getting sick, needing to be hospitalized and even dying from this virus.
+The holiday season is fast approaching, and we want nothing more than to be with our loved ones.
+Across the nation COVID-19 case numbers are once again climbing, and we continue to see people getting sick, needing to be hospitalized and even dying from this virus.

-It is critical to take many precautions when hosting or attending any type of gathering during this time.
+To keep your loved ones safe, take precautions when hosting or attending any type of gathering during this time.

-Need some tips on how to keep your loved ones safe?
+Need some tips on how to keep you and your loved ones safe?
 We’ve got you covered.

 During a pandemic, party favors definitely look different.